JosephBianchi/KaizenApp/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.
+# Ruby on Rails: Kaizen App

+This application is built using the rails framework.
+The application is used to connect artistic mentors with students of the free-market.

+by ...

+## License

 Things you may want to cover:

-* Ruby version
+* Ruby version: 2.4

 * System dependencies

-* Configuration

-* Database creation

-* Database initialization
+* Configuration:

+To get started with the app, clone the repo and then install the needed gems:
+...
+$ bundle install --without production
+...

+Next, migrate the database:
+...
+$ rails db:migrate
+...
-* How to run the test suite
+Finally, run the test suite to verify that everything is working fine:

-* Services (job queues, cache servers, search engines, etc.)
+...
+$ rails test
+...
+If the test suite passes, you'll be ready to run the app in a local server:
+...
+$ rails servers
+...

+* Database: Development sqlite3 | Production pg

 * Deployment instructions